suny-downstate-medical-center/netpyne/doc/source/about.rst

 Governance structure
 ---------------------

 Major decisions about NetPyNE are made by the steering committee, guided by the :ref:`project_roadmap` and the :ref:`code_of_conduct`.
+The committee incliudes members from a diverse range of institutions, positions and backgrounds.

-The current steering committee consists of the following members:
+The current steering committee consists of the following members (in alphabetical order):

-- Salvadord Dura-Bernal (Assistant Professor, State University of New York Downstate; Research Scientist, Nathan Kline Institute for Psychiatric Research)
+- Salvador Dura-Bernal (Assistant Professor, State University of New York Downstate; Research Scientist, Nathan Kline Institute for Psychiatric Research)

+- Padraig Gleeson (Principal Research Fellow, University College London)

+- Joe W Graham (Software Engineer, State University of New York Downstate)

+- Erica Y Griffith (Graduate Student, State University of New York Downstate)

+- Michael Hines (Senior Research Scientist, Yale University)

+- Cliff C Kerr (Senior Research Scientist, Institute for Disease Modeling)

+- Pramod Kumbhar ()

 - William W Lytton (Distinguished Professor, State University of New York Downstate; Kings County Hospital)

+- Robert A McDougal (Assistant Professor, Yale University)

 - Samuel A Neymotin (Research Scientist, Nathan Kline Institute for Psychiatric Research)

-- Michael Hines (Senior Research Scientist, Yale University)

-- Robert A McDougal (Assistant Professor, Yale University)

-- Padraig Gleeson (Principal Research Fellow, University College London)

 - Benjamin A Suter (Postdoctoral Fellow, Institute of Science and Technology Austria)

-- Cliff C Kerr (Senior Research Scientist, Institute for Disease Modeling)
+- Subhashini Sivagnanam (Principal computational and Data Science Research Specialist, San Diego Supercomputing Center)

 Membership in the steering committee is a personal membership.
 Affiliations are listed for identification purposes only; steering committee members do not represent their employers or academic institutions.